 - Provide a springboard for future Dear Damsels projects and opportunities (we have about a million ideas)

-If you can pledge a little extra (£3/month), you’ll get access to extra writing prompts for each and every submission theme, priority feedback for any submissions you send in to us, plus even more reading recommendations so you know about everything Team DD have been reading online and elsewhere – AND you’ll be first to know about DD events and projects.
+If you can pledge a little extra (£3/month), you’ll get access to extra writing prompts for each and every submission theme, full feedback for any submissions you send in to us, plus even more reading recommendations so you know about everything Team DD have been reading online and elsewhere – AND you’ll be first to know about DD events and projects.
 We might even ask you help to us choose our monthly themes!

 If you’re feeling extra fancy, you might be interested in becoming a VID (Very Important Damsel, of course; £10/month) to receive all the above and more, including the opportunity to receive editorial feedback on up to 4,000 words every 6 months.